christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 concerned) of being in the archetype of the stemma.
 The editor must now choose.
 The stemma can say no more.

-Now consider a trifurcating tradition
+Now consider a trifurcating tradition:

 ![](/media/simple_trifurcation.png)